 Two Year Program-

 Enrollment for the two-year program begins in the fall semester only.
-Students complete 60 graduate credits, including 16 hours per week of field placement internship in the first year and 20 hours per week of field placement internship in the second year.
+Students complete 60 graduate credits, including 16 hours per week of practicum placement internship in the first year and 20 hours per week of practicum placement internship in the second year.
 Students attend classes two week days.

 Three Year Program-

 Enrollment for the three-year program begins in the fall semester only.
 Students throughout the program attend classes year-round.
 Classes are held two evenings per week and occasional Saturdays.
-Students complete 60-63 graduate credits, including 16 hours per week of field placement starting in fall of the first year through the second academic year.
+Students complete 60-63 graduate credits, including 16 hours per week of practicum placement starting in fall of the first year through the second academic year.
 Most placements are Monday – Friday during regular business hours.